Kenai-NWR-bio/KenaiNWRspecies/documents/checklist_document/checklist.md

 The directory structure of the project was conformed to the recommended file structure of @Alaska_Region_Data_Stewardship_Team_2020.
 As of this writing, an current version of the archive, including all raw data, is being maintained on GitHub at <https://github.com/Kenai-NWR-bio/KenaiNWRspecies>.

-Checklist data from FWSpecies and supplementary tables were processed using a script run in R version 4.02 [@RCoreTeam2020] that calls the packages knitr, version 1.29 [@Xie2014; @Xie2015; @Xie2020] and zip, version 2.0.4 [@Csardietal2019], generating a document in Markdown format to be processed by pandoc, version 2.7.3 [@MacFarlane2021].
+Checklist data from FWSpecies and supplementary tables were processed using a script run in R version 4.03 [@RCoreTeam2020] that calls the packages knitr, version 1.31 [@Xie2014; @Xie2015; @Xie2020]; reshape2, version 1.4.4 [@Wickham2007]; and zip, version 2.1.1 [@Csardietal2019], generating a document in Markdown format to be processed by pandoc, version 2.7.3 [@MacFarlane2021].

 # Checklist summary